 Clinical Psychology Degree and Career Guide

-Clinical psychology is a broad field, defined by the American Psychological Association (APA) as a “branch of psychology that specializes in the research, assessment, diagnosis, evaluation, prevention, and treatment of emotional and behavioral disorders, according to the American Psychological Association (APA).1 Approximately one-third of the psychologists in the US are clinical psychologists, and the APA has recognized clinical psychology as a specialty area since 1998.1 The American Board of Professional Psychology (ABPP) also offers Board certification for clinical psychologists who have a certain amount of clinical experience.
+Clinical psychology is a broad field focused on the research, diagnosis, evaluation, prevention, and treatment of emotional and behavioral disorders, according to the American Psychological Association (APA).1 Approximately one-third of the psychologists in the US are clinical psychologists, and the APA has recognized clinical psychology as a specialty area since 1998.1